AndreeVela/bing-daily-image/README.md

 Bing Daily Image
 =================================
-This is a MacOS service to download the bing image of the day from bing.com and save it in a folder to use it as a wallpaper.
+This is an installable MacOS service that download the bing image of the day and save it in a local folder.
+This is intented to be used along with the configuration of dynamic wallpaper to have a daily gorgeous wallpaper in your macbook.

-I come from a windows enviroment and I really love the spotlight and bing photographs, they are gorgeous.
+I come from a windows enviroment and I really love the spotlight and bing photographs, they are really gorgeous.
 But in Mac I cound't find an easy way to get any of that photos and usit as wallpapers so ...
 I made this service.

 Any comments are welcome.